Fantom-Factory/afFormBean/readme.md

 Skins make it easy to render custom markup for date pickers.

-> **TIP:** Use [Duvet](http://www.fantomfactory.org/pods/afDuvet) in your skins to inject field specific javascript.
+> **TIP:** Use [Duvet](http://pods.fantomfactory.org/pods/afDuvet) in your skins to inject field specific javascript.

-For dates, I personally like to use [Bootstrap Datepicker](http://bootstrap-datepicker.readthedocs.org/en/release/index.html) - shame it's now [abandonware](https://github.com/eternicode/bootstrap-datepicker/issues/963).
+For dates, I personally like to use [Bootstrap Datepicker](http://bootstrap-datepicker.readthedocs.org/en/release/index.html) - see the [DatePicker for FormBean](http://www.fantomfactory.org/articles/datepicker-for-formbean) article for details.

 ### Select Boxes

 HTML `<select>` elements are notoriously difficult to render.
 Not only do you have the hassle of rendering and value encoding the field itself, but you have to do it all over again for all the `<option>` tags too!
 And these options aren't just hardcoded, they're often user specific and / or returned from a database query.

-FormBean's default skin for `select` uses [OptionsProviders](http://repo.status302.com/doc/afFormBean/OptionsProvider.html) to provide the options to be rendered.
+FormBean's default skin for `select` uses [OptionsProviders](http://pods.fantomfactory.org/pods/afFormBean/api/OptionsProvider) to provide the options to be rendered.
 Like `InputSkins` an `OptionsProvider` may be set on the `FormField` directly for a specific field:

     formBean.formFields[MyFormModel#field1].optionsProvider = MyOptions()